-Keeping it in parentheticals and burying it underground.
+Keeping it inside of parentheticals and burying it underground.

 See, I think my body always knew,